NimraaRiaz/psd-to-html-examples/README.md

-# psd-to-html-examples
+# PSD to HTML Examples
-This repo will contain examples I have created using HTML/HTML5, CSS/CSS3, SCSS, Bootstrap.
+This repo contains examples I have created using HTML/HTML5, CSS/CSS3, SCSS, Bootstrap.